selvam920/trina_grid/doc/getting-started/configuration.md

 ### Scrollbar Configuration

-Configure the scrollbars with the `scrollbar` property:
+Configure the scrollbars with the `scrollbar` property for general scrollbar behavior:

 ```dart
 TrinaGridConfiguration(